fmenti/life_td/data_generation/docs/source/introduction.rst

 | Final Targets         | best stars for LIFE mission                                                                                                                                      | golden targets + some of LIFEsim output sample                                                      | Stars                          | ~10² |
 +-----------------------+------------------------------------------------------------------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------------------+--------------------------------+------+

 In order to prevent confusion between terminology used by other missions here a short overview of the different LIFE samples.
 The target database contains as much data as possible on potential targets.
-It consists of stars (no single brown or white dwarfs), systems, planets and disks within 30 pc of the Sun and contains of order $10^4$ objects.
+It consists of stars (no single brown or white dwarfs), systems, planets and disks within 30 pc of the Sun and contains of order 10⁴ objects.
 The Star-Cat (also sometimes called input target catalog) is extracted from the database and contains as much data as needed for LIFEsim.
-It consists of mature single stars and wide binaries (with stable planet orbits in the habitable zone) and contains of order $10^3$ stars.
+It consists of mature single stars and wide binaries (with stable planet orbits in the habitable zone) and contains of order 10³ stars.
 LIFEsim shows for which mission parameters (e.g. S/N) what stellar objects (e.g. amount, to what distance) would be retrieved.
-This output sample consists of $\sim 10^2$ stars with the highest simulated observation yield.
+This output sample consists of ~10² stars with the highest simulated observation yield.
 For targets that allow detailed characterization in relatively short observation times for oportunity of potential "time-resolved" experiments e.g. seasonal changes we have the golden targets sample.
 It consists of ~10¹ of best a priori known stars (e.g. Proxima, stars also observed with HWO).
-The sample of the final targets are the $\sim 10^2$ best stars for the LIFE mission.
+The sample of the final targets are the ~10² best stars for the LIFE mission.
 They consist of the golden targets together with some of the LIFEsim output sample.

 Complementary databases and catalogs